 Effective March 1, 2009, Central Health and its affiliated entity, the Central Texas Community Health Centers, Inc. (doing business as and herein after referred to as "CommUnityCare"), a 501(c)(3) nonprofit corporation, became joint holders of the Federally Qualified Health Center ("FQHC") designation awarded by the Health Resources and Services Administration of the U.S. Department of Health and Human Services Department.
-This designation allows the countywide system of primary clinics operated by CommUnityCare and primarily funded by Central Health to participate in various federal programs and to receive enhanced Medicaid reimbursement for primary care patient visits at CommUnityCare, to receive medical malpractice insurance coverage under the Federal Tort Claims for its physicians, and to benefit from substantial reductions in the cost of pharmaceuticals prescribed to patients in Central Health's Medical Assistance Program who are treated at CommUnityCare.
+This designation allows the countywide system of primary clinics operated by CommUnityCare and supported by Central Health to participate in various federal programs; to receive enhanced Medicaid reimbursement for primary care patient visits at CommUnityCare; to receive medical malpractice insurance coverage under the Federal Tort Claims for its physicians; and to benefit from substantial reductions in the cost of pharmaceuticals prescribed to patients in Central Health's Medical Assistance Program who are treated at CommUnityCare.

-In addition, on March 1, 2009, other assets formerly owned by the City of Austin were transferred pursuant to State law to Central Health upon resolution of the FQHC status of CommUnityCare and Central Health, including the David Powell Clinic and the Montopolis Clinic.
+In addition, on March 1, 2009, other assets formerly owned by the City of Austin were transferred pursuant to State law to Central Health upon resolution of the FQHC status of CommUnityCare and Central Health.